 4. Grow in their capacity to serve as future public leaders, community volunteers or engaged citizens.

-Tentative topics and activities for the 2018 Citizens College include:
+Tentative topics and activities for Citizens College include:

 - County Government 101